 To be filed by amendment.
 As proposed to be filed with the Secretary of State of the State of Delaware prior to the effectiveness of the offering.
 We have applied for confidential treatment of certain provisions of this exhibit with the SEC.
-The confidential portions of this exhibit have been omitted and are marked by an asterisk.
+The confidential portions of this exhibit are marked by an asterisk and have been omitted and filed separately with the SEC pursuant to our request for confidential treatment.
 Previously filed.
+(1) (2) (3)

-CONSENT OF INDEPENDENT ACCOUNTANTS
+CONSENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM

-We hereby consent to the use in this Amendment No. 2 to the Registration Statement on Form S-1 of our report dated February 25, 2004 relating to the financial statements of ACADIA Pharmaceuticals Inc., which appears in such Registration Statement.
-We also consent to the references to us under the heading "Experts" in such Registration Statement.
+We hereby consent to the use in this Amendment No. 8 to the Registration Statement on Form S-1 of our report dated February 25, 2004, except as to Note 12 which is as of May 25, 2004, relating to the financial statements of ACADIA Pharmaceuticals Inc., which appears in such Registration Statement.
+We also consent to the reference to us under the heading "Experts" in such Registration Statement.